 Before we dive into the rules that apply to taking a bike on a plane, it is important to first understand airline baggage rules generally.

 When you book a flight you will either be given a “free” baggage allowance as part of the purchase price or you will need to book and pay separately for the luggage you wish to bring.
-This is generally self-explanatory through the booking process.
+This is generally self-explanatory throughout the booking process.
 The amount of baggage you are allowed for free depends on the ticket type you purchase.
-If you need to purchase baggage it is cheaper to do this before you fly rather than waiting until you check-in at the airport.
+If you need to purchase baggage it is cheaper to do this before you fly rather than waiting until you check in at the airport.

 Your baggage allowance will always be printed on your ticket once you have purchased the flight.
-It is important that you note the rules that apply to your ticket and double check they are as you expected.
+It is important that you note the rules that apply to your ticket and double-check they are as you expected.

 When you fly with an airline that includes a free baggage allowance, the amount of baggage you are allowed to bring will depend on the class of ticket you purchase.
-In essence the higher the class of ticket the more baggage you can bring.
+In essence the higher the class of tickets the more baggage you can bring.

-The industry standard is that an economy ticket will get you at least 23kg (50lbs) in a single bag as a minimum with some airlines offering up to 30kg (64lbs) for economy.
+The industry standard is that an economy ticket will get you at least 23kg (50lbs) in a single bag as a minimum with some airlines offering up to 30kg (64lbs) for economy fares.
 Some sale or saver economy fares may have an allowance which can be as little as 15kg (32lbs).

-The baggage allowances for premium, business and first vary greatly between airlines but you can expect a much more generous allowance with the best first class fares giving you 3 x 32kg (70lbs) bags.
+The baggage allowances for premium, business and first vary greatly between airlines but you can expect a much more generous allowance with the best first-class fares giving you 3 x 32kg (70lbs) bags.

 Your baggage allowance will be based on either the weight or piece concept regardless of whether your baggage is included in the ticket price or you pay for it separately.

-Under the piece concept you are permitted to bring a specified number of bags (pieces) up to a set weight per bag as baggage.
+Under the piece concept, you are permitted to bring a specified number of bags (pieces) up to a set weight per bag as baggage.
 The weight limits apply to each individual bag and cannot be combined.
 For example, if your ticket states 2 bags with a maximum weight of 23kg (50lbs) each, a total of 46kg (100lbs), you cannot bring one bag at 30kg (65lbs) and the other at 16kg (35lbs).

-Under the weight concept you can bring as many bags as you like up to a defined weight.
+Under the weight concept, you can bring as many bags as you like up to a defined weight.
 So if you are allowed 23kg (50lbs) then you can bring 3 bags as long as the combined weight does not exceed your allowance.